21 Back Exercises at Home for Bigger & Stronger Back

 • Lower to almost full extension of the elbow, but avoid locking out completely.

-• Whether you buy them individually or as a set, resistance bands are inexpensive.
+• Resistance bands are inexpensive whether you buy them individually or as a set.

-• When you don’t have a lot of room for a home gym, resistance bands are a great option that store in very little space.
+• When you don’t have a lot of room for a home gym, resistance bands are a great option that stores in very little space.

-• Resistance bands come in multiple resistance levels, usually light, medium, or heavy.
+• They come in multiple resistance levels, usually light, medium, or heavy.
 You can use any of them as per your fitness level.

 The primary mover here is the latissimus dorsi.
 So, that is the main muscle you are targeting.

-Moreover, as it is a single-arm movement, your core, and low back will be working to stabilize you.
+Moreover, as it is a single-arm movement, your core and lower back will work to stabilize you.

 Single Arm Row with Resistance Bands Scapular Rhomboid exercises